MrMinemeet/AmznShipWarn/README.md

 # AmznShipWarn
-A browser extension that adds a warning to the Amazon page, if the item is not shipped by Amazon directly
+AmznShipWarn is a lightweight browser extension that alerts you whenever an item on Amazon is not shipped directly by Amazon.
+Designed to help users avoid unexpected shipping costs or third-party sellers, it works across multiple Amazon domains and integrates seamlessly into both Firefox and Chromium-based browsers.

 ## How to install
 ### Firefox 🦊
-For Firefox, you can directly get the extension from the offical Add-On page.
+For Firefox, you can directly get the extension from the official Add-On page.
 Also works on Firefox for Android™ <img src="./images/android-head_flat.svg" alt="Android Robot" width="20"/>

 [<img src="./images/firefox-get-the-addon-2020.svg" alt="Firefox Add-On page" height="50"/>](https://addons.mozilla.org/firefox/addon/amznshipwarn/)